Promoting Recycling Initiatives

 Fabric made from recycled PET bottles for uniforms and functional sportswear

-In addition, Toray actively engages in pre-consumer recycling, by reusing byproducts from internal manufacturing processes such as film scraps and fiber scraps.
-Furthermore, the Company promotes post-consumer recycling using PET bottle scraps and computer plastic scraps, in order to comply with green procurement regulations in and outside Japan.
+In addition, the Toray Group actively engages in pre-consumer recycling, by reusing byproducts from internal manufacturing processes such as film scraps and fiber scraps.
+Furthermore, the Group promotes post-consumer recycling using PET bottle scraps and computer plastic scraps, in order to comply with green procurement regulations in and outside Japan.

 Toray is recovering and processing raw materials used to make its LUMIRRORTM optical-use PET film and re-using them to produce environmentally friendly films and fabric products.

 Processing and Re-using Recovered Raw Materials Generated from Manufacturing Processes

 Carbon fiber is a lightweight material that significantly curbs CO2 emissions over the entire lifecycle of the products in which it is used.
 It is viewed as an important tool for helping to solve global environmental issues.
 As a result, demand for carbon fiber is expanding across a wide range of applications, including aircraft and automobile parts.
 As demand grows, market expectations for the development of carbon fiber recycling technologies are also on the rise.

 As a member of the Consortium for Carbon Fiber Recycling Technology Development (dissolved at the end of March 2015), Toray has taken steps to develop carbon fiber recycling technologies.
 The successful development of recycled carbon fiber and associated applications requires collaboration with a wide range of customers to explore various possibilities for use in specific parts and materials.